Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/bicep/interfaces.md

 It's implementation provides a secure way around Bicep's current limitation to be unable to securely output secrets.

 The user must
-- provide the resource Id to a Key Vault the deploying principal must be allowed to set secrets in
+- provide the resource Id to a Key Vault.
+The principal used for the deployment must be allowed to set secrets in this Key Vault.
 - provide a name for each secret they want to set (opt-in).
 The module will suggest which secrets are available via the implemented user-defined type

 In return, the module has an output that returns a table where the key is the secret name the user provided, and the value both the secrets resource Id & uri.